 The fare for Leh to Pangong Tso Bus Service:

-- The one-way bus fare for Pangong Tso to Leh bus service is same as about Rs 150 per person
+- The one-way bus fare for Pangong Tso to Leh bus service is the same as about Rs 256 per person

-However, a round trip bus ticket of Leh to Pangong Tso trip by bus will cost you Rs 256 per person.
-You can easily get a homestay or dorm tent at Pangong Tso lake for about Rs 300 – 400 per person and the two meals will cost you about Rs 125 – 150.
+However, a round trip bus ticket of Leh to Pangong Tso trip by bus will cost you Rs 512 per person.
+You can easily get a homestay or dorm tent at Pangong Tso lake for about Rs 300 – 400 per person, and the two meals will cost you about Rs 125 – 150.

-Hence, the two-day budget trip from Leh to Pangong Tso by public transport will cost you only about Rs 680 – 800 in total with transport, food and stay.
+Hence, the two-day budget trip from Leh to Pangong Tso by public transport will cost you only about Rs 1000 – 1300 in total with transport, food, and stay.

 Other options to Travel to Pangong Tso from Leh by Bus

-Apart from these two weekly JKSRTC buses that run between Leh and Pangong Tso, there are other buses that run from Leh bus stand to the nearby villages like Tangtse, Durbuk, Pobrang, Merak, Chusul, Tsaga etc…
+Apart from these two weekly JKSRTC buses that run between Leh and Pangong Tso, other buses run from Leh bus stand to the nearby villages like Tangtse, Durbuk, Pobrang, Merak, Chusul, Tsaga, etc.

 If the direct buses to Pangong Tso from Leh are not matching your schedule, you can also travel to Pangong lake by these buses and either get off at the Pangong Tso lake or travel further to Pangong Tso from these villages by hitchhiking.
 Sometimes you may find locally shared jeeps traveling to Pangong Tso from these nearby villages.